But we can represent the latent construct by combining a set of questions on a scale, called indicators. We do this via factor analysis.

 Often prior research has determined which indicators represent the latent construct.
 Prudent researchers will run a confirmatory factor analysis (CFA) to ensure the same indicators work in their sample.

 Why?
 The indicators do not equally represent the latent construct.
-They all have their own “strength,” represented by its loading onto the latent factor.
+They each have their own “strength,” represented by its loading onto the latent factor.
 The loading is the variance of the indicator that is shared with the latent factor.

 - Assessment methods: questionnaire, observer ratings